ag-grid/react-data-grid/podcast-player/README.md

 At this point AG Grid will then be asynchronously populating the grid with data, so if I start to interact with the Grid now, I'll likely get flaky tests that will work sometimes but at other times fail.

-So I add an additional level of synchronisation to check that the pagination is rendered as I expect.
+So I add an additional level of synchronisation to check that the pagination has rendered as I expect.

 ```javascript
     await AgGridTest.waitForPagination().